ashneetrathore/SudokuSolver/README.md

 To improve efficiency, combinations of different **heuristics** can be applied (if specified by the user) to reduce the search space, prioritize assignments that are less likely to cause constraint violations, and eliminate invalid solutions earlier.
 The following details the types of heuristics applied:

-1. Variable selection heuristics determine which unassigned variable to assign next
+1. Variable selection heuristics determine which unassigned variable to assign next.
-    - **Minimum Remaining Value (MRV)** selects the unassigned variable with the smallest domain (with the fewest legal values)
+    - **Minimum Remaining Value (MRV)** selects the unassigned variable with the smallest domain (with the fewest legal values).
-    - **Minimum Remaining Value with Maximum Degree (MAD)** extends the MRV heuristic by applying a tie-breaking rule that selects the most constrained variable (with the most unassigned neighbors) when multiple variables share the smallest domain
+    - **Minimum Remaining Value with Maximum Degree (MAD)** extends the MRV heuristic by applying a tie-breaking rule that selects the most constrained variable (with the most unassigned neighbors) when multiple variables share the smallest domain.

-2. Value selection heuristics determine which value, for a selected variable, to assign next
+2. Value selection heuristics determine which value, for a selected variable, to assign next.
-    - **Least Constraining Value (LCV)** chooses the value that restricts the fewest options for neighboring variables
+    - **Least Constraining Value (LCV)** chooses the value that restricts the fewest options for neighboring variables.

-3. Consistency checking heuristics check that an assignment does not violate any constraints
+3. Consistency checking heuristics check that an assignment does not violate any constraints.
-    - **Forward Checking (FC)** eliminates illegal values from neighbors after each assignment
+    - **Forward Checking (FC)** eliminates illegal values from neighbors after each assignment.
     - **Norvig Checking (NOR)** extends the FC heuristic by additionally assigning values that have only one possible position within a constraint.

 By combining CSP modeling, backtracking, and heuristics, the program efficiently prunes the search space to find a valid Sudoku board.